Knowing how to valuate the worth of second-hand computer components is always useful, especially in a market where prices fluctuate strongly.

-It is always important to make sure that the prices you find are relevant to the locality in which you reside.
+It’s important to make sure that the prices you find are relevant to your region.

-A component that can be readily found in New Zealand, for example, may be much more difficult to find in Germany or the United States; and vice versa.
+For example, a component that can be readily found in New Zealand may be much more difficult to source in Germany or the United States.

-Availability will also cause the price of the product to vary substantially, so it is best to compare prices to the specific geographic area of your target audience.
+Availability causes the price of the product to vary substantially, so it’s best to compare prices within the specific geographic area of your target market.

 Where and How to Sell a PC

-When it comes to actually selling the PC and/or components, it is always best to begin on a local level, and then expand according to demand; or lack thereof.
+When it comes to actually selling the PC and/or components, it is best to start at a local level, and then expand according to demand; or lack thereof.

 Friends & Acquaintances